NEW: Tamir Rice's family accuses prosecutors of sabotaging the case

 A grand jury decides not to indict officers involved in the 2014 shooting death of Tamir

 The 12-year-old was shot and killed in 2014.
 He had a pellet gun that officers said looked like a real gun

-The police officer who killed 12-year-old Tamir Rice outside a Cleveland recreation center last year won’t face criminal charges.
-And neither will the other officer who was with him in a controversial shooting that was captured on video.
+Prosecutors say the police officer who killed 12-year-old Tamir Rice outside a Cleveland recreation center last year won’t face criminal charges.
+Neither will the other officer who was with him.

 “Given this perfect storm of human error, mistakes and communications by all involved that day, the evidence did not indicate criminal conduct by police,” McGinty said.